rwiankowski/azurefundamentals/Content/Part1-CloudComputing.md

 monitored, controlled, and reported, providing transparency for both the provider and consumer of the utilized service.

+However, if you're planning on taking the AZ-900 certification, please also keep in mind how Microsoft choses to phrase i;

+> Cloud computing is the delivery of computing services over the internet, enabling faster innovation, flexible resources, and economies of scale.

+Following this definition, they also identify three types of services - compute, networking and storage.

 ## Cloud Computing Service Models

 ![Cloud Computing Models](images/cloudComputingModels.png)